VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

 Rachel Rose (VMI Co-Associate Director) is a dual American/Canadian citizen whose work has appeared in various journals in Canada, the U.S., New Zealand and Japan, including Poetry, The Malahat Review and The Best American Poetry, as well as numerous anthologies.
 Her most recent book, Song & Spectacle (2012) won the Audre Lorde Poetry Award in the U.S. and the Pat Lowther Award in Canada.
 She is the winner of the Peterson Memorial Prize for poetry and the Bronwen Wallace award for fiction, and the recipient of a 2014 Pushcart Prize.
 She is the Poet Laureate of Vancouver for 2014-2017.Click to read my Q&A

 Elee Kraljii Gardiner (VMI Co-Associate Director) is a creative mentor, editor and poet with a decade of experience leading workshops and facilitating writing projects.
-Elee founded Thursdays Writing Collective, a non-profit, low-barrier program of creative writing classes with more than 150 writers from the Downtown Eastside, and is the editor and publisher of eight of the Collective’s anthologies.
+Elee founded Thursdays Writing Collective, a non-profit, low-barrier program of creative writing classes with more than 150 writers from the Downtown Eastside, and is the editor and publisher of nine of the Collective’s anthologies.
 Her experience working with multi-lingual, racialized, genderized people from a wide-range of life experiences and abilities earned her the 2015 Pandora’s Collective BC Writer Mentor Award.

 Claudia has written three novels: The Reconstruction, a best-seller, published by Penguin Canada and in the UK, US, and Germany; The Continuation of Love by Other Means, also published by Penguin and short-listed for the Ethel Wilson Fiction Prize; and most recently, The Mercy Journals, published by Arsenal Pulp Press and winner of the 2017 Phillip K. Dick Award for distinguished science-fiction.
 She has also written creative non-fiction (Event Magazine, Geist, Lit-Hub, Globe and Mail, Dropped Threads etc.), book reviews for the Globe and Mail and the Vancouver Sun, and is currently collaborating on France/Canada feature film adaptation of her first novel.
 She has taught as a sessional at Kwantlen Polytechnic University, and appeared at the 2017 Iceland Writer’s Retreat, and most recently the Pasadena LitFest.
 She will be the Whistler writer-in-residence for 2018.
 She has been a mentor with VMI for 9 years.Click to read my Q&A